RivenSama/2D-InverseKinematics-Visualizer/README.md

 <p>
-This Project is an 2D inverse kinematics solver and visualizer. <br>
+This Project is a 2D inverse kinematics solver and visualizer using the Matplotlib library. <br>
 It is but a foundation of a futur project.
 </p>